Why Trysil uses full-clone in TTSession

 The trade-off

 Full-clone doubles the entity memory footprint for the duration of the session.
 For 100 rows that’s noise.
 For 100,000 rows in-session it’s real.
-Cloning isn’t free either — copying an entity with RTTI costs more than flipping a flag.
+Cloning isn’t free either — copying an entity with RTTI costs more than holding a shared reference.

 For an ORM whose target use case is business applications with sessions in the hundreds of rows, that’s the right budget.